 The sustainability of local and regional newspapers in South Australia is pivotal for the democratic infrastructure of our communities.
-We appreciate the opportunity to contribute to this consultation and stand ready to further engage in discussions to support the continued growth and relevance of these essential media outlets.
+At the YPCT, together with CPA and CPSA appreciate the opportunity to contribute to this consultation and stand ready to further engage in discussions.
+We wholeheartedly support the continued growth and relevance of these essential media outlets so vitally important in regional Australia.